jihoonakang/pyBaram_xccels/doc/src/developer_guide.rst

 |

-For RANS simultion, class hierarchy can be depicted as below.
+For RANS simulation, class hierarchy can be depicted as follows:

 .. inheritance-diagram:: pybaram.solvers.ranskwsst.elements
                          pybaram.solvers.ranssa.elements